USEPA/AMET/docs/AMET_Users_Guide_v1.md

 ----------------------------

 A central organizing structure for AMET applications is a *project*.
-A project groups a particular model simula­tion (specific model, physics-set, spatial domain, grid scale, etc.) with all of the AMET database tables that correspond to that simulation, the scripts necessary to populate that database, and the scripts required to analyze
+A project groups a particular model simulation (specific model, physics-set, spatial domain, grid scale, etc.) with all of the AMET database tables that correspond to that simulation, the scripts necessary to populate that database, and the scripts required to analyze